barrersoftware/lsw/README.md

 ---

 **Built with official specifications.
-Protected by BOSL v1.1.
+Protected by BFSL v1.2.
 Free forever.** 🏴‍☠️